Supraboy981322/devBreak/README.md

 Every element of devBreak was designed to be modified to your liking.
 Even webssh can be customized (see the documentation on [the webssh GitHub page](https://github.com/huashengdun/webssh/) for information/instructions)

 Feel free to distribute custom CSS files for devBreak to the community.
-If I get wind of a custom stylesheet that I feel is worthy, I may even link to them as example.
+If I get wind of a custom stylesheet that I feel is worthy, I may even link to them as examples.